Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Nick Belcaster

-The Durston Kakwa 55 ($279) is our newly anointed top choice in our Best Ultralight Backpack guide, and it’s easy to see why: It’s made from light (but tough) Ultra fabrics, has enough frame to carry it through extended thru-hikes, and keeps the feature-set to just what you need — no bloat here.
+The Durston Kakwa 55 ($279) is our top choice for a thru-hiking pack in our Best Ultralight Backpack guide, and it’s easy to see why: It’s made from light (but tough) Ultra fabrics, has enough frame to carry it through extended thru-hikes, and keeps the feature-set to just what you need — no bloat here.

 At 1 pound, 14 ounces, the Kakwa is the lightest pack in the lineup by a magnitude.
 However, it accomplishes the feat while still offering a healthy 55 liters of space for your kit.
 While thru-hiker Ian Atkinson still had to be discerning when loading this pack for testing, he also didn’t have to forgo warm meals to make it work.
 It’s no sub-1-pound frameless sack, but it nails the average load range well, and there’s plenty of room for bulkier kit in winter if you need it.